kvnty/V-Ball/README.md

 Tape sticking switch wires to activate V-Ball.
+Wait for the activation.
+Your sound will loop endlessly until the battery dies.
 Throw it to your desired oppressor.